Who is a missing person?

 It is important to remember that going missing is NOT a crime.
 The NSW Police Force is here to ensure the safety of the public, including investigating the whereabouts of missing persons.

-If you have genuine concerns for the safely and well-being of a person and are unsure of their whereabouts, attend you local Police Station to make a Missing Persons report.
+If you have genuine concerns for the safety and well-being of a person and are unsure of their whereabouts, you MUST attend your local Police Station to make a Missing Persons report.

 What police will ask you: